Our Best Rated Beard Balms in 2021

 #4 – Bossman Relaxing Beard Balm

-Bossman’s is one of the best softeners in this list.
-It contains a blend of nutritious oils clubbed with Shea and Mango that can soften even the toughest, wiry strands.
+Bossman’s beard balm is one of the best beard softeners in this list.
+It contains a blend of nutritious oils clubbed with Shea and Mango beard butter that can soften even the toughest, wiry beard strands.

-Not to mention that it keeps the underneath the from getting scruffy and itchy.
+Not to mention that it keeps the skin underneath the beard from getting scruffy and itchy.

-Oh yes, it also helps control flyaway strands making the look more organized.
+Oh yes, it also helps control flyaway hair strands making the beard look more organized.

-Sons of Anarchy fans will love the strong hold that the in the gives you.
+Sons of Anarchy fans will love the strong hold that the beeswax in the balm gives you.
 Should last all day with ease.

-The consistency is a little hard courtesy of the .
-So, you might have to warm the a little.
+The consistency is a little hard courtesy of the beeswax.
+So, you might have to warm the balm a little.

 Just scrape off a pea-sized glob and rub it in your palms to melt it instantly.